HeIIoween/FLBoard/README.md

 #### FLServer side ####

-When your FLServer has been boot up, Board will automatically send login signal to your FLServer as follow:
+When your FLServer has been boot up, Board will automatically send login signal to your API server as follow:

 	{
 		"Task": "Login",